MDMangini/personal-website/content/authors/admin/_index.md

 ---
 title: Michael-David Mangini
-role: PhD Candidate in Political Economy and Government
+role: Postdoctoral Fellow at the Niehaus Center for Globalization and Governance
 bio: My research focuses on the political economy of international trade.
 social:
   - icon: envelope